Tina's Pals

-Tina's Pals ("Turma da Tina") is a Brazilian comic strip series, part of the Monica's Gang series, created in 1970.
-The stories are aimed at a more teenage group of readers, rather than the kids who would read other Mauricio de Sousa's works and thus center around teenagers.
-However, Mauricio prefers not to mention drugs, sex, alcoholic drinks, or other similar subjects, which are very popular among teenagers.
+Tina's Pals (Turma da Tina) is a Brazilian comic strip series, part of the Monica's Gang series, created in 1970.
+The stories are aimed at a more teenage group of readers, rather than the kids who would read other Mauricio de Sousa's works and thus center around teenagers and young adults.
+However, Mauricio prefers not to mention drugs, topics about sexuality, or other similar subjects, which are very popular among teenagers.
 Instead, the strips are written with themes related to school or university, dating, problems with parents, etc.

 Originally the stories recounted the life of Tina and her family living in Salvador, Flip (Toneco) was the original protagonist.
 The stories changed when Tina joined the hippie culture and started to act alongside Curly (Rolo).
 In the late of 1970s, Mauricio left the hippie style and started to work with a less particular way of life for them, making the characters become more modern and changing their personalities over the years.

 Publication history

-During the year of 1970, during the debut of Monica's first comic book series Mauricio de Sousa decided to create a new comic strip series to replace the absence of his characters in the newspapers.
-In that same year several new characters were created, however the only characters that were kept were the boy Flip along their siblings Toim and Tina (that was a hippie kid in the first stories), his father and grandma, that later had their comics published also in the Monicas comic book starting at the 6th issue.
-After a few years Mauricio de Sousa began to be more interested in creating stories involving Tina, and later created their friends Curly (which was also another hippie character) and Puff in 1972, and the comics with Flip together family were becoming less frequent until get absent in the later comics.
+During the year of 1970, in the same year as the debut of Monica's first comic book series Mauricio de Sousa decided to create a bunch of new characters for the children's supplement of the newspaper Folha de S. Paulo, Folhinha.
+Among the characters were the siblings Flip, Toim, Tina and their grandmother Granny who were a family that initially lived in Salvador, Bahia.
+Flip was often portrayed as the main character in a similar way to Jimmy Five and in the same year he debuted he starred in a story in the Monica comic book debuting at the 6th issue.
+However, her older sister Tina ended up becoming more popular by starring in stories focused on hippie culture, gradually becoming the main protagonist.
+Later in 1972 the characters Curly (which was also another hippie character) and Puff were introduced reinforcing the stories focused on Tina which ended up with all the other unrelated characters, including Flip, disappearing in a few years.

 At the end of the '70s the comics had gigantic changes in the art style and personalities of the characters: Tina and her friends become teenagers and have abandoned the hippie culture, Tina started to be drawn with more realistic and feminine features, and after the 80's appeared new characters like Puff's boyfriend: Steve (who eventually became a main character after a few years) and several other one-time characters.
 Since the '80s the comics have become one of the most popular franchises created by Mauricio de Sousa, continuing to have more modern stories and solding special titles and miniseries over the years.